nlintas/Prolognite-Singleplayer-Game-in-Prolog-with-AI/README.md

 # Games/Modding

-This is a git repository with my academic projects and personal modding adventures.
+This is a git repository with my academic projects.